eslint/eslint/docs/src/use/troubleshooting/couldnt-find-the-config.md

 };
 ```

-If the package is not found in any searched `node_modules/`, ESLint will print the aforementioned error.
+The error is output when you attempt to extend from a configuration and the package for that configuration is not found in any searched `node_modules/`.

 Common reasons for this occurring include: